-Students who are absent on the day an Assessment Task is due to be submitted (e.g. assignment, project research task etc...) or to be completed (e.g. test, exam or oral presentation) must contact their subject teacher or relevant Subject Coordinator on the day the item is due.
+Students who are absent on the day an Assessment Task is due to be submitted (e.g. assignment, project research task) or to be completed (e.g. test, exam or oral presentation) must contact their subject teacher or relevant Subject Coordinator on the day the item is due to be submitted or completed and explain the reason for the absence.